Rules and Expectations

 The Montfort & Allie B. Jones Memorial Library is dedicated to providing a welcoming and safe environment for patrons of all ages.
 The safety of children left alone in a library building is a serious concern of the library staff.
 However, library employees cannot be responsible for children in the library.
 The responsibility for the safety and behavior of children in the library rests solely with the caregiver and not with the library personnel.

-Children under the age of 8 must have a caregiver in the immediate vicinity of and in visual contact with the child.
+Children under the age of 8 must have a caregiver near and in visual contact with the child.
 The assigned caregiver must be a responsible person at least 16 years of age and must carry emergency contact information.
 An exception would be children attending a library program without a caregiver in the room.
 However, the caregiver is expected to remain in the library building and immediately join the child at the end of the program.
 Most library programs encourage caregivers to attend with their child(ren).

 If a child in this age group is found unattended, library staff will attempt to locate the caregiver in the library and inform them of this policy.
 If the caregiver cannot be found, library personnel will attempt to contact the caregivers identified by the child and/or listed on the child’s library account.
 If they cannot be reached or if library staff deem it appropriate for any other reason, the police will be called for assistance.